fru/btld-template/literate/0-state.md

 NOW REFREEZING:

-In order to refreeze every non froozen object has to be copied But again another cache is used: in unfrozen -> out unfrozen
+In order to refreeze every non frozen object has to be copied But again another cache is used: in unfrozen -> out unfrozen

 After copy freeze all objects in cloneCache

-In order to reduce copying whem an object is placed in proxyCache Place the clone that is proxyied directly in cloneCache[proxy] = underlying;
+In order to reduce copying when an object is placed in proxyCache Place the clone that is proxies directly in cloneCache[proxy] = underlying;

-Even during update "functions" are still froozen The original "functions" are frozen - they are not copied.
+Even during update "functions" are still frozen The original "functions" are frozen - they are not copied.

-Iterate to freeze: - function: Object.freeze - else is primitve: return original - is in cloneCache return cloneCache - let clone = cloneShallow(object,
+Iterate to freeze: - function: Object.freeze - else is primitive: return original - is in cloneCache return cloneCache - let clone = cloneShallow(object,
-cloneCache) - continue freeze iteration if not allready in hasIterated - return clone
+cloneCache) - continue freeze iteration if not already in hasIterated - return clone

-Iterate cloneCache: Object.freeze + set [[frozen]] until allready [[frozen]]
+Iterate cloneCache: Object.freeze + set [[frozen]] until already [[frozen]]

 State.update running = true local: cloneCache, proxyCache //
 createWritableProxy(frozen, cloneCache, proxyCache) freeze(cloneCache,